-Great Brook Continued - sedimentation as well as an increase in nitrogen levels clearing of the loose sediment as flows continued to carry it further downstream.
+Great Brook Continued - sedimentation as well as an increase in nitrogen levels a second tree fell across the stream in the same area.
+Finally, the flooding September pushed this second tree out of the main flow of the channel as well. macroinvertebrate The habitat in this area was highly impacted by the changes cause by the flooding, first with increased sedimentation and then by a clearing of the loose sediment as flows continued to carry it further downstream.
 Though not noticeably impacted this year, this may cause changes in the macroinvertebrate population and GSWA will continue to monitor this area to see if the restored flow helps to improve the conditions.
 Further downstream, we were unable to sample for macroinvertebrates due to high water levels during the sampling period.
 Bacteria in Loantaka Brook in 2018 was elevated below Kitchell Pond, likely due to the flushing of the shallow pond caused by heavy rains.
 However, decreased it significantly downstream, after the stream flowed through the more protected reservation area showing that the natural stream processes in this area are functioning.